jschau/Capture-One-AppleScripts/README.md

 ### Using the script

-Select a Leica file and run the script.
+Select a Leica image variant and run the script.

 ### Notes and Warnings